gitUmaru/leukemia_ImClass/README.md

 As you can tell from the output of the prediction, the model does not work as well as I would have hoped it to.
 This simply means that I must retrain it on more data, with maybe even a better machine learning model.

+If you wish to use the code yourself, please refer to main.py for some of the actual demo code or you can look at the python notebook that I linked above.
+If you get any good results, please open a discussion or issue and let me know; I would be very excited to see this simple model work well.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.